 - by the Great Sands

-LanguagesBTACD has evolved, over time, its own languages and dialects.
+Here is a comprehensive list and guide to our various custom languages.
 These are generally set to a specific species or world, some separated by region within a Realm.
 This list is constantly being updated, and will always be open for new additions.
-To add something, please post below.
+To add something, please post in this topic.
 But be sure that you follow the general style of the language!

 v'na: (honorific) dear one